helloitsjoe/module-federation-example/README.md

 ## Development

 This project uses `lerna`.
-From the project root, run `yarn start` to start dev servers serving apps 1 (port 8081) and 2 (port 8082).
+From the project root, run `yarn start` to start dev servers serving two apps:

+- App 1 (port 8081)
+- App 2 (port 8082)

 The apps are separate, but app 1 exposes its `Header` component and app 2 consumes it.
+If app 1 makes an update to the header, it's updated in both without app 2 needing to upgrade.